ranja-sarkar/pca/README.md

 # Other matrix-factorization methods

-They are SVD, ICA, FA.

 Overview: https://scikit-learn.org/stable/modules/decomposition.html

-# ICA
+📌**ICA**

 ICA is a technique used to separate mixed signals into their independent components by maximizing their statistical independence.
 It is widely used in signal processing, image analysis, and biomedical data analysis.

-📌 In PCA, principal components are orthogonal, in ICA independent components are not orthogonal.
+1. In PCA, principal components are orthogonal, in ICA independent components are not orthogonal.

-📌 PCA assumes data follows a Gaussian distribution, identifying orthogonal components, whereas ICA assumes a non-Gaussian distribution and does not constrain components to be orthogonal.
+2. PCA assumes data follows a Gaussian distribution, identifying orthogonal components, whereas ICA assumes a non-Gaussian distribution and does not constrain components to be orthogonal.

 ![1](https://github.com/user-attachments/assets/a0262fc4-8741-428c-92c9-149f27686670)

-# SVD
+📌**SVD**

 SVD (singular value decomposition) can be applied to any rectangular matrix, and is a more fundamental operation from which PCA can be derived.
 SVD directly works on the data matrix.